dsuch/pymqi/README.md

 print('Here is the message:', msg)
 ```

-## The backbone of IBM MQ Python messaging
+## High-level MQ messaging in Python

 PyMQI is a low-level library that requires one to know IBM MQ APIs well.